 7. Vehicle Malfunctions

-Faulty brakes, tires, or tail lights may lead to rear-end crashes.
-If a defect in the vehicle caused or exacerbated the accident, your lawyer can seek damages against the manufacturer or the servicing organization.
+Defective brakes, tires, or tail lights can result in rear end collisions.
+If a malfunction in the vehicle led to or worsened the accident, your rear end collision lawyer can pursue compensation from the manufacturer or the repair company.

 A rear end collision lawyer can assess the full extent of your damages, including medical costs, lost wages, pain and suffering, and future care needs, to ensure fair compensation.